Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Uniqueness of solutions to the martingale problem MP1

 By definition, for any $x\in\LBE$ and any solution $X$ of the martingale problem \equ{MP1} with $X_0=x$, the process $M^{x,y}$ is a martingale for any $y\in\LFE$.
-The $L^1$ estimates we have just established enable us to show that this is true even for $y\in\LIBE$. \begin{lemma} For any $x\in\LBE$, any solution $X$ of \equ{MP1} with $X_0=x$ and any $y\in\LIBE$, the process $M^{x,y}$ is a martingale. \end{lemma} \begin{proof} The proof is similar to Step 2 of Proposition~\ref{prop:3}.
-For the key estimate of \equ{E4.8}, here we employ Corollary~\ref{cor:4} instead of Lemma~\ref{lem:9}.
-We omit the details. \end{proof} \begin{proposition}[Duality] Let $Y_0=y\in \LFE$ and let $Y\in D_{\LIBE}$ be a solution to the martingale problem \equ{MP1*}.
-Let $X_0=x\in \LBE$ and let $X\in D_{\LBE}$ be an a solution to the martingale problem \equ{MP1} which is independent of $Y$.
-Then $X$ and $Y$ are dual with respect to the function $H$:
+The $L^1$-estimates we have just established enable us to show that this is true even for $y\in\LIBE$. \begin{lemma} For any $x\in\LBE$, any solution $X$ of \equ{MP1} with $X_0=x$ and any $y\in\LIBE$, the process $M^{x,y}$ is a martingale. \end{lemma} \begin{proof} The proof is similar to Step 2 of Proposition~\ref{P4.2}.
+For the key estimate of \equ{E4.5}, here we employ Corollary~\ref{C4.4} instead of Lemma~\ref{L3.7}.
+We omit the details. \end{proof}